 ––Cram, Gertrude S. – Friend of Eloise Butler and Martha Crone and provider of plants (2010)

-––Crone, Martha – The Garden's second Curator, Founding member of the Friends, first Friends' Secretary and First editor of The Fringed Gentian™.
+––Crone, Martha – Abbreviated history of the Garden's second Curator, Founding member of the Friends, first Friends' Secretary and First editor of The Fringed Gentian™.
+See section above for full history file.

 ––George, Cary – The Garden's fourth caretaker - notes and experiences (2010)